-When you are anxious you often feel like you mind is in charge and sometimes it just takes off with you like a wild horse.
-And there you are, so busy bouncing around on the saddle, just trying to get through the latest bumpy ride of panic, stress-induced self medicating (eating, crying, sleeping, yelling) ,or worst-case scenario ruminations that you’re forgetting how powerful you are.
-You need to learn how to sit up, pull on those reigns, and start steering that horse in the direction you want to go.
+If you have anxiety, sometimes it can feel like your mind just takes off like a wild horse.
+This may leave you feeling like you are bouncing around on the saddle, just trying to get through the latest bumpy ride of panic, stress, or exhausting episode of life.
+Believing your mind is not in your control often leads to self-medicating (eating, drinking, sleeping), acting-out (crying, yelling, procrastination), more negative thinking, depressing ruminations, and being so “in your head” that you can’t enjoy the moment or be present.
+The thing is, anxiety makes you forget just how POWERFUL you are.
+You need to learn how to sit up, take the reigns, and start steering that horse in the direction you want to go.
 Because after all, you are the master of your mind…and your own life.

 Here are the top three steps you can take when you realize your mind has wandered off track and is busy thinking about stuff that isn’t going to serve you in any way: